South Carolina Domestic Law

 I have been divorced for a while and would like to change some of the provisions in the divorce decree.
 If my ex and I agree, would the changes be valid?
 After your South Carolina divorce, you might find it necessary or desirable to modify one or more of the stipulations in your divorce decree, property settlement, or custody and support arrangements.
 You must follow proper procedure if you want that modification or set of modifications to be valid and must show a change in circumstance.
 The attorneys at the Law Offices of Ken Lester & Associates can work with you to ensure your desired changes proceed through the judicial process appropriately.

 How much will child support be and how is it determined?
 The South Carolina Child Support Guidelines dictate the amount of support for the non-custodial parent to pay.
 The guidelines take many factors into consideration, focusing especially on each parent's income, the number of children and the costs of daycare and health insurance.

-Contact any of our family law offices in South Carolina for the effective representation you need and deserve to resolve your legal issues.
+Contact ken h. lester, llc for the effective representation you need and deserve to resolve your legal issues.

 Throughout this difficult time, we are the stabilizing force you need to answer your divorce and family law questions.
-With three locations throughout South Carolina in Beaufort, Columbia, and Myrtle Beach, Ken Lester & Associates is able to help you resolve your family law issues.
+With three locations throughout South Carolina in Beaufort, Columbia, and Myrtle Beach, we are able to help you resolve your family law issues.
 Please contact us with your legal concerns by phone or online.
 With our services at your disposal, you can rest assured that your legal issues will be dealt with timely, effectively, and handled by an experienced professional.